EOSIO/eosio-java-android-example-app/README.md

 1. Call `TransactionProcessor#prepare(List)` with a list of Actions.
 The method will serialize the actions, which can always be queried with `Transaction#getActions()`.
 The transaction now is ready to be signed and broadcast.
 1. Call `TransactionProcessor#signAndBroadcast()` to sign the transaction inside [`TransactionProcessor`](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionProcessor.java) and broadcast it.

 For a more comprehensive list of available provider implementations, see [`EOSIO SDK for Java - Provider Interface Architecture`](https://github.com/EOSIO/eosio-java/tree/master#provider-interface-architecture).

-For more details about the architecture of EOSIO SDK for Java, see [`EOSIO SDK for Java - UML Design`](https://github.com/EOSIO/eosio-java/tree/master/document/uml_design.pdf).
+For more details about the complete workflow of EOSIO SDK for Java, see [`EOSIO SDK for Java - Complete workflow`](https://github.com/EOSIO/eosio-java/tree/master/documents/complete_workflow.pdf).

+An overview of the error model used in this library can be found in the [`EOSIO SDK for Java - Error Model`](https://github.com/EOSIO/eosio-java/tree/master/documents/error_model.pdf)

 ## Want to help?